Sasmuan Pampanga Coastal Wetland

 Its designation as the Philippines’ latest Ramsar Site is a collaborative effort between the DENR-Biodiversity Management Bureau, DENR Central Luzon Regional Office, PENRO Pampanga, and the Local Government Units of the Municipality of Sasmuan and the Province of Pampanga.

-The other Wetlands of International Importance of the Philippines include the
+The other Wetlands of International Importance in the Philippines include the

 - Olango Island Wildlife Sanctuary in Lapu-Lapu, Cebu (Ramsar Site No. 656);